leoanthonyc/smart_pension/README.md

 A repository needs to implement the `store` method.

-I created the sub-class `PageVisitRepository` to meet the sorting requirements.
+I created the sub-class `PageViewRepository` to meet the sorting requirements.
 Adding these sorting methods to the base class isn't advisable since `hits` and `unique_hits` only makes sense in the page view context.
 2. `sort_by_hits`
 3. `sort_by_unique_hits`